maxguru/mysql-vector/README.md

 ```

 ### Setting Up the Vector Table in MySQL
 The `initialize` method will create the vector table in MySQL if it does not already exist.
-This method will also create the `COSIM` function in MySQL if it does not already exist.
+This method will also create the `MV_DOT_PRODUCT` function in MySQL if it does not already exist.

+The table schema includes:
+- `id`: Auto-incrementing primary key
+- `normalized_vector`: JSON column storing the L2-normalized vector
+- `binary_code`: VARBINARY column storing the binary quantized representation for fast filtering
+- `created`: Timestamp of when the vector was inserted

 ```php
 $vectorTable->initialize();
 ```